josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 However, `will-change` is not a silver bullet.
 In fact, if over-used, it can actually _harm_ performance.

-That's because the browser creates a new layer (kind of like a new `z-index` level) for every element that has `will-change` applied to it.
+That's because the browser creates a new layer (kind of like a new `z-index` level) for every element that has `will-change` applied to it, making things a bit more complex to composite.
 Used judiciously, this exchange is worth the price.
 Used carelessly, however, it could create even _more_ work for the browser.
 From MDN:

 > Warning: will-change is intended to be used as a last resort, in order to try to deal with existing performance problems.
 It should not be used to anticipate performance problems.

 Some sources even go so far as to recommend applying `will-change` prior to an animation or transition, and then removing it afterwards.

-So here, again, the best advice is: test thoroughly.
+So here again, the best advice is: test thoroughly.

-### Hardware acceleration caveats
+## Further caveats on hardware acceleration

 The last couple of sections covered performance optimization via hardware acceleration (with and without `will-change`).
-There are a couple of rules to be aware of in this area, however:
+There are a couple of rules to be aware of in this area, however.

-- You can't mix properties that can be hardware accelerated with those that can't and expect a performant result.
+First: **you can't mix properties that can be hardware accelerated with those that can't and expect a performant result**.

 For example, if a transition animates both `transform` (perfectly fine for hardware acceleration) and `width` (not fine; causes reflow), then we can't expect that transition to be as fluid as if we _only_ animated `transform`.
 Changing properties that cause layout changes will throw a wrench in the whole works.
 (You _may_ be able to get around this with `will-change` in some situations, but results will probably vary from browser to browser, and will also depend on the properties in question.)

-- Just because animation _can_ be hardware-accelerated doesn't mean it _will_ be.
+And second: **just because something _can_ be hardware-accelerated doesn't mean it _will_ be**.
 The browser makes the final call.

 One potential reason the browser may opt _not_ to use the GPU: while it's much faster than the default hardware, it also takes more power.
 So if the device is low on power, or in battery-saving mode, the browser may choose battery over graphical performance.
+There are other situations as well, but that's the most common.

-## Wrapup
+## Wrap-up

-Thanks for reading!
-I hope you've come away with a better understanding of CSS `cubic-bezier` easing curves and how to create the best possible transitions and animations in your own web UI.
+I hope this collection of tips helps you craft the best web animations possible.

+As always, feel free to send feedback below, and thanks for reading!